Skip advert

 LengthWidthHeightBoot space

 The Polestar 3 is a big car, so it’s only right that it should offer plenty of space inside.
-This is indeed the case as five passengers (even taller ones) have loads of room to stretch out, especially in the back seats.
-Even though it’s fitted with a sloping roofline and a panoramic roof, there’s still plenty of headroom in Polestar’s SUV.
+This is indeed the case, because five passengers (even taller ones) have loads of room to stretch out, especially in the back seats.
+Despite the car’s sloping roofline and a panoramic roof, there’s still plenty of headroom in this Polestar SUV.

 Advertisement - Article continues below